wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Code.md

 ## Creating Responses
 -  Click Responses <img src="images\Lab4_Responses_menu.PNG" height="25">
 - Locate the templates which you created for entity slot filling
   - Add some responses that will prompt the customer to enter in the connect information.
-(Example: Which Color?)
+(Example: Which Color?
+Or Which Item?)
 - Open [Variable Documentation](https://help.imiconnect.io/docs/response-designer#list-of-common-response-variables) in a new tab.
 - Locate the template which you created to respond to your intent
   - Populate the response with the Entities and Intents that you will be using as variables.
 (Example: ${entity.Color} ${intent})
+- Locate the Greetings template
+  - Update the response to include ${consumerData}
+    - We will make some adjustments during the testing

 - Click Update
 - Click Make Live